-- Combine the leeks with 4 cups grated butternut squash, gruyere, 1 egg, 1 tsp salt, and ½ tsp black pepper until well combined.
-Heat 1 tbsp oil in the same saute pan over medium heat.
+- Combine the leeks with 4 cups grated butternut squash, gruyere, 1 egg, 1 teaspoon salt, and ½ teaspoon black pepper until well combined.
+Heat 1 tablespoon oil in the same saute pan over medium heat.
 Scoop ⅓ cup of the butternut squash mixture and place it on the pan to form a round "pancake."
 Repeat with the remaining mixture.
 Cook until golden brown, about 3 minutes.
 Flip and cook on the other side until browned.
 Remove from heat and cook the rest of the butternut squash.

 - Meanwhile, make the dill creme fraiche.
-Beat together ½ cup creme fraiche with 1 tsp fresh chopped fill and 1 tsp dijon mustard.
+Beat together ½ cup creme fraiche with 1 teaspoon fresh chopped fill and 1 teaspoon dijon mustard.
 Season with salt and pepper.